-In 2019, SRS collected soil samples from 5 onsite locations, 10 Site perimeter locations, and 6 offsite locations (Environmental Maps, Radiological Soil Sampling Locations).
-One sampling location at Creek Plantation Trail 6 was inaccessible due to vegetation overgrowth.
+In 2020, SRS collected soil samples from 5 onsite locations, 10 Site perimeter locations, and 3 offsite locations (Environmental Maps, Radiological Soil Sampling Locations).
 Radionuclide concentrations in soil vary greatly among locations because of differences in the patterns, retention, and transport of rainfall in different types of soils.
 Therefore, a direct comparison of year-to-year data could be misleading.
 However, SRS evaluates the data for long-term trends.

 Sampling technicians use hand augers, shovels, or other similar devices to collect soil samples to a depth of 6 inches at each sampling location.
-The technicians mix the soil samples from one sampling location to ensure they are homogeneous when the laboratory analyzes them for gross alpha, gross beta, gamma-emitting radionuclides, strontium-89,90, and actinides (including neptunium).
+The technicians mix the soil samples from each sampling location to ensure they are homogeneous when the laboratory analyzes them for gross alpha, gross beta, gamma-emitting radionuclides, strontium-89,90, and actinides (including neptunium).